General Filters

 At the beginning of a round, it may be best to approach investors that have made at least 20+ investments over their lifetime.
 Firms that have made a total of less than 20 investments are either just starting out, or haven’t been very active.

 At any given point in time, more than 60% of all venture investors are in a state of hibernation.
-This can be due to a variety of reasons, ranging from inability to raise subsequent funds to a shift in strategy that leads them to slow down their pace of capital deployment.
-During phases of hibernation, investors still take calls and evaluate investment opportunities.
+This can be due to a variety of reasons, ranging from inability to raise subsequent funds to a shift in strategy that leads funds to slow down their pace of capital deployment.
+During phases of hibernation, many investors continue to take calls with founders.

 Inclination to Lead